timboettiger/action-replay-mk-iii/deadc0de-mortal-combat-uk.md

 ; E2 30             ; Opcode and operand for SEP #imm8
     SEP #$30                ; E2 30: SEP #$30
-                            ; Opcode E2: SEP (Set Processor Status Bits) ; Operand 30: Sets bits 4 and 5 (sets accumulator and index to 8-bit mode)
+                            ; Sets bits 4 and 5 of the status register, switching ; the accumulator and index registers to 8-bit mode

 ; AF 19 42 00       ; Opcode and address for LDA Absolute Long
     LDA $004219             ; AF 19 42 00: LDA Absolute Long
-                            ; Opcode AF: LDA Absolute Long
-                            ; Address: 19 42 00 (little-endian), which is $004219
-                            ; Loads accumulator with value at address $004219
+                            ; Loads the accumulator with the value at memory address $004219

 ; 29 20             ; Opcode and operand for AND #imm8
     AND #$20                ; 29 20: AND Immediate
-                            ; Opcode 29: AND Immediate
-                            ; Operand 20: ANDs accumulator with $20
+                            ; Performs a bitwise AND between the accumulator and $20, ; isolating bit 5

 ; F0 1D             ; Opcode and operand for BEQ
     BEQ $+29                ; F0 1D: BEQ (Branch if Equal)
-                            ; Operand 1D: Branches ahead 29 bytes if zero flag is set
+                            ; Branches forward by 29 bytes if the zero flag is set (meaning AND result was zero)

 ; AF 42 00 7E       ; Opcode and address for LDA Absolute Long
     LDA $7E0042             ; AF 42 00 7E: LDA Absolute Long
-                            ; Loads accumulator with value at address $7E0042
+                            ; Loads the accumulator with the value at memory address $7E0042

 ; C9 0B             ; Opcode and operand for CMP #imm8
     CMP #$0B                ; C9 0B: CMP Immediate
-                            ; Compares accumulator with $0B
+                            ; Compares the accumulator with the value $0B

 ; F0 15             ; Opcode and operand for BEQ
     BEQ $+21                ; F0 15: BEQ (Branch if Equal)
-                            ; Branches ahead 21 bytes if zero flag is set
+                            ; Branches forward by 21 bytes if the zero flag is set (meaning accumulator equals $0B)

 ; A9 FD             ; Opcode and operand for LDA #imm8
     LDA #$FD                ; A9 FD: LDA Immediate
-                            ; Loads accumulator with $FD
+                            ; Loads the accumulator with the immediate value $FD

 ; 8F 71 04 7E       ; Opcode and address for STA Absolute Long
     STA $7E0471             ; 8F 71 04 7E: STA Absolute Long
-                            ; Stores accumulator at address $7E0471
+                            ; Stores the accumulator value ($FD) at address $7E0471

 ; A9 FE             ; Opcode and operand for LDA #imm8
     LDA #$FE                ; A9 FE: LDA Immediate
-                            ; Loads accumulator with $FE
+                            ; Loads the accumulator with the immediate value $FE

 ; 8F 72 04 7E       ; Opcode and address for STA Absolute Long
     STA $7E0472             ; 8F 72 04 7E: STA Absolute Long
-                            ; Stores accumulator at address $7E0472
+                            ; Stores the accumulator value ($FE) at address $7E0472

 ; AF 42 00 7E       ; Opcode and address for LDA Absolute Long
     LDA $7E0042             ; AF 42 00 7E: LDA Absolute Long
-                            ; Loads accumulator with value at address $7E0042
+                            ; Loads the accumulator with the value at memory address $7E0042

 ; 1A                ; Opcode for INC A
     INC A                   ; 1A: INC A